 There is no commercial or non-commercial support for this activity.

 ACCREDITATION: Vindico Medical Education, LLC, is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

-CNE CONTACT HOUR DESIGNATION: Vindico Medical Education will provide 17.5 contact hours for nurses.
+CNE CONTACT HOUR DESIGNATION: Vindico Medical Education, LLC, is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+Vindico Medical Education will provide 17.5 contact hours for nurses.